nuclight/tkxgram/docs/db.md

 ### Everything in CBOR, texts outside, deltas - variant 1

 Put every string into special `texts` table, which is FTS4 or FTS5 one - for searching.
-Then, every document is serialized into CBOR with text strings changed to special integer tags, and stored as BLOB.
+Then, every document is serialized into CBOR with text strings changed to special integer tags (e.g. [Tag 32769](https://gitlab.com/Hawk777/cbor-specs/-/blob/main/external-reference.md)), and stored as BLOB.
 Every version must be stored as separate CBOR, or it may have `delta_to` field with ID of BLOB to which we are diff - for this, [Fossil Delta](https://www.sqlite.org/src/file?name=ext/misc/fossildelta.c&ci=tip) or similar must be used.

 For searching texts, there must be a table which maps CBOR BLOB id to texts IDs.